Updated: Sep 9

 Everything Hollywood Studios, Disney

-For my son‘s 18th birthday he wanted to make his own light saber, and luckily we are 45 minutes from Orlando with just that opportunity available.
-Savi‘s workshop, in Hollywood Studios Disney World, is a one of a kind adventure.
+For my son‘s 18th birthday he wanted to make his own light saber, and luckily, I knew just the spot!
+We live 45 minutes from Orlando where Disney makes just that opportunity available.
+Savi‘s Workshop, in Hollywood Studios Disney World, is a one-of-a-kind adventure.
 It had been 15 years since the last time we had stepped foot in Disney, and we had only ever been to Magic Kingdom.
 I did not know where to begin.
 Below I will share all of what I’ve learned through research and experience to help you plan your amazing day!
+This day is inspired by the Star Wars saga, which during the pandemic we all watched and rewatched.
+The idea to be immersed in a world that only exists on a faraway galaxy can be fun to give in to!

 While Hollywood Studio’s caters more to the older than younger child/ individual, it is definitely a full day park.
-With Covid, Disney is not allowing full capacity, so it seemed to me the lower numbers in the park would make it less crowded and there fore more enjoyable, and less waiting.
+With Covid, Disney was not allowing full capacity, so it seemed to me the lower numbers in the park would make it less crowded and therefore more enjoyable, and less waiting.
 I felt this was a smart time to visit, between the season for perfect weather and less people entering.
 There were less crowds, but the lines were still pretty long!

 Apps: I downloaded two apps to help with the whole process: Walt Disney World

 And Magic Guide.
 These are both crucial.
 Get them and use them accordingly.
-Play with them before hand so that you can explore how they can help you make your magical day, a happy one!
+Play with them beforehand so that you can explore how they can help you make your magical day, a happy one!
+Add your tickets into the app which will make your planning smoother if you plan to reserve through the app once you are there.

 Buying tickets: Covid has made entering the park tricky.